Daouda Malam Wanké: Biography

 He was born in Yellou, a town near Niger's capital, Niamey.
 He entered the Niger military, rising to the rank of Major.
 On April 9, 1999, Wanké led a military coup in which President Ibrahim Baré Maïnassara, who himself had come to power in a military coup, was assassinated.

 For two days there was much political uncertainty in Niger, as the prime minister, Ibrahim Hassane Mayaki and several others also had claims on the presidency.
-On April 11, 1999, Wanké became president, heading a transitional government that promised to hold elections later that year.
+Mayaki's claim was briefly only from 9 April until 11 April.
+On April 11, 1999, Wanké became official president, while before he was already since 9 April 1999 the head of state.
+Heading a transitional government that promised to hold elections later that year.

 Wanké's government fulfilled its promise, and turned over power to the newly elected president, Mamadou Tandja, in December 1999.
 Wanké subsequently suffered from various health problems, including cardiovascular troubles and high blood pressure.
 During the last months of his life, he traveled to Libya, Morocco and Switzerland for medical treatment.
 He died in Niamey.
-He is survived by a wife and three children.